-To assist with the management of their child parents are encouraged to provide any reports (including Mental Health Plans) by Health professionals and external educational services to the School.
+To assist with the management of their child parents should be encouraged to provide any reports (including Mental Health Plans) by Health professionals and external educational services to the School.
+For students with known mental health plans the Head of School will follow up with parents (through sending a letter) to ensure the mental health plan is provided to the school.

 The failure of parents to provide support to a mentally ill child who requires medical intervention could be deemed as 'neglect'.
-Such cases may be required to be reported to the Headmaster directly and possibly to Family and Community Services.
+Such cases should be reported to the Headmaster directly.